microchip-pic-avr-examples/avr128db48-training-on-opamp-xoschf-mvio-studio/README.md

 ## Setup

-Moste assignments can be completed using the AVR128DB48 Cursiosity Nano without any extra components, but some assignments require a logic analyser or hardware modifications.
-See the utraining manual for setup for specific assignments.
+Most assignments can be completed using the AVR128DB48 Curiosity Nano without any extra components, but some assignments require a logic analyser or hardware modifications.
+See the training manual for setup for specific assignments.

 ## Operation

-* Connet the AVR128DB48 Curiosity Nano to the computer using a USB cable
+* Connect the AVR128DB48 Curiosity Nano to the computer using a USB cable
 * Clone the repository or download the zip to get the source code
 * Open the .atsln file in the assignment folder for the desired assignment
 * Complete the assignment according the the training manual